René de Villequier: Contemporary reputation

 Villequier was described in a 1586 'mirror for princes' intended for the duke of Savoy as an unscrupulous joker whose religious opinions bordered on the atheistic.
 The same year the Spanish ambassador wrote disparagingly back to his court that the 'godless Mignon' Villequier had taught Henri the 'vice that nature detests', i.e. homosexuality.

 Reign of Charles IX

 Anjou

 Villequier and his brother Claude de Villequier enjoyed favour at court during the reign of Charles IX.
 A great enthusiast for gambling, Villequier won a gold chain worth 2000 écus, gifted to the ambassador Alluye by the duke of Savoy during a game of cards in 1562.
-That same year he was among the gentleman who interviewed Anjou the kings brother about the attempt by Jacques, Duke of Nemours to kidnap him and spirit the prince to the more reliably Catholic surrounds of Lorraine.
+That same year he was among the gentleman who interviewed Anjou the king's brother about the attempt by Jacques, Duke of Nemours to kidnap him and spirit the prince to the more reliably Catholic surrounds of Lorraine.
 This was the beginning of his lifetime association with the man who would become Henri III.
 In 1563 he received seigneurial rights over the village of Faverolles, a possession of the prince.